temporalio/sdk-java/temporal-spring-boot-autoconfigure-alpha/README.md

         - your.package.YouWorkflowImpl
       activity-beans:
         - activity-bean-name1
-  # start-workers: false # disable starting WorkersFactory if you want to make any custom changes before the start
+  # start-workers: false # disable auto-start of WorkersFactory and Workers if you want to make any custom changes before the start
 ```

 ## Auto-discovery